DelphiWorlds/Kastri/.github/ISSUE_TEMPLATE/bug-report.md

 ---

+**NOTE If you just have a question about a programming problem, please ask in an online forum or chatroom**.
+There are some suggestions [here](https://github.com/DelphiWorlds/HowTo/blob/main/Readme.md).

+**This area is ONLY for reporting issues for Kastri**

 If your issue is for a particular feature (e.g. Camera, Connectivity, Biometric etc), please prefix the issue title with the feature in square brackets, e.g. "[Camera] Crash when image is captured"

 **Description**